LMikhail/Tipster/docs/en/general/roadmap.md

     *   Transparent translation of parts of logic queries into native database queries.
 *   [ ] **Federated Queries (alpha):** The ability to execute a single logic query against data residing in multiple sources simultaneously (e.g., in-memory + PostgreSQL).
 *   [ ] **Extension API:** A mechanism for creating custom connectors and predicates.

+**Success Criteria:**
+*   A single query can be written that combines data from the internal knowledge base, a Clojure vector, and a PostgreSQL table.
+*   The process of creating a new data adapter is clearly documented and demonstrated with a working example.
+*   Calling a standard Clojure function from a Tipster rule is as simple as calling a predicate.
+*   Performance degradation for federated queries is predictable and within reasonable limits.

 ---